Mood Ring Color Meanings: Quick Guide & Chart

 Mood rings contain thermochromatic liquid crystals and should not be exposed to water because once the ring gets wet it stops functioning in terms of changing its ring color in correspondence to the coolest to warmest temperature change ranges.

-Usually, the natural state of a mood color ring or necklace beads is black.
+Usually, the natural state of a mood color ring fashion accessory or necklace beads is black.

 Can Mood Necklaces and Rings Predict Emotions (Conclusion)

-Yes and no!
-As discussed above, the ability of a mood jewelry ring to predict your emotions is traceable using scientific methods like body temperature changes as a result of certain or mixed emotional reactions.
+As discussed above, the ability of a mood jewelry ring to predict your emotions (from cold to warmer color range) is traceable using scientific methods like monitoring different temperatures as a result of certain or mixed emotional reactions.

 This works on a medical level (thermoregulation) as the blood flows increase towards extremities like hands when we are, for example, excited.